dhahbimohamed/dhahbimohamed/README.md

 ### Projects 🔧

-I'm currently working on improving my deployment and cloud technology skills ☁️
+I'm currently working on improving my deployment and cloud technology skills (MLops)☁️

 Stay tuned for more!